agilepro/epiconsciousness/docs/Ethics/Morality/what-is-morality.md

 **Agent** is the person deciding to do the action.
 I will use this interchangeably with person, but the moral agent need not be a person.

+**Tribe** is a group of individuals trying to work together.
+Today tribe can mean many things: your community, your city, your school, your family, your nation, etc.  To keep from having to spell these different grouping in every occasion, I will use tribe here to mean a collection of people working together at any scale.

 **Subjective** is about things defined within the mind in relation to perceptions which might be unique to each individual subject:

 *   characteristic of or belonging to reality as perceived rather than as independent of mind